Burn Boot Camp Franchise Financial FAQ

 • Access to approved suppliers, equipment standards, and technology systems

-The Burn Boot Camp franchise fee includes participation in the initial franchisee education program for the franchise partner and up to two additional team members.
+The Burn Boot Camp franchise fee includes participation in Fundamental Burn U for the franchise partner and up to two additional team members, totaling three people.
 Franchise partners are responsible for their own travel, lodging, and related expenses associated with attending training.

 Is there a veteran discount for Burn Boot Camp franchise owners?